Medical error: To patients

 The American Medical Association's Council on Ethical and Judicial Affairs states in its ethics code:

 "Situations occasionally occur in which a patient suffers significant medical complications that may have resulted from the physician's mistake or judgment.
 In these situations, the physician is ethically required to inform the patient of all facts necessary to ensure understanding of what has occurred.
 Concern regarding legal liability which might result following truthful disclosure should not affect the physician's honesty with a patient."

 From the American College of Physicians Ethics Manual:

 "In addition, physicians should disclose to patients information about procedural or judgment errors made in the course of care if such information is material to the patient's well-being.
 Errors do not necessarily constitute improper, negligent, or unethical behavior, but failure to disclose them may."

+In a line of experimental investigations, Annegret Hannawa et al. developed evidence-based disclosure guidelines under the scientific "Medical Error Disclosure Competence (MEDC)" framework.

-However, "there appears to be a gap between physicians' attitudes and practices regarding error disclosure.
-Willingness to disclose errors was associated with higher training level and a variety of patient-centered attitudes, and it was not lessened by previous exposure to malpractice litigation".
+Some studies have described a "gap between physicians' attitudes and practices regarding error disclosure".
+Willingness to disclose errors was associated with higher training level and a variety of patient-centered attitudes, and it was not lessened by previous exposure to malpractice litigation.
 Hospital administrators may share these concerns.

-Consequently, in the United States, many states have enacted laws excluding expressions of sympathy after accidents as proof of liability.

-Disclosure may actually reduce malpractice payments.

 Reluctance to disclose medical errors to patients may also stem from psychological reasons.
 In his book, Medical Errors and Medical Narcissism, John Banja defines "medical narcissism" as the need of health professionals to preserve their self-esteem leading to the compromise of error disclosure to patients.

 To non-physicians

 In a study of physicians who reported having made a mistake, it was offered that disclosing to non-physician sources of support may reduce stress more than disclosing to physician colleagues.
-This may be due to the finding that of the physicians in the same study, when presented with a hypothetical scenario of a mistake made by another colleague, only 32% of them would have unconditionally offered support.
+This may be due to the finding that, of the physicians in the same study, when presented with a hypothetical scenario of a mistake made by another colleague, only 32% of them would have unconditionally offered support.
 It is possible that greater benefit occurs when spouses are physicians.

 To other physicians

 Discussing mistakes with other physicians is beneficial.
 However, medical providers may be less forgiving of one another.
-The reason is not clear, but one essayist has admonished, "Don't Take Too Much Joy in the Mistakes of Other Doctors."